RYA Day Skipper Sail Practical

 Facilities at Marinas During Your Course

-Throughout your RYA Day Skipper Practical training course, you’ll stay overnight at several well-appointed marinas, including Several Hamble Marinas, Cowes Mariners, Yarmouth, and possibly further afield.
+Throughout your RYA Day Skipper Sail Practical training course, you’ll stay overnight at several well-appointed marinas, including Several Hamble Marinas, Cowes Mariners, Yarmouth, and possibly further afield.
 Each marina offers modern amenities to make your time ashore as comfortable as possible:

 • On-site bars and bistros for a relaxing meal or drink after a day on the water if you don’t fancy cooking onboard in the evening.